ThingLabsIo/ThingLabsIo.github.io/pages/workshop/js/05-sending-telemetry.md

 # Setup the App Dependencies
 Since you will be using Node.js for this lab you can take advantage of the dependency management capabilities that Node.js and NPM provide.
 You need to let your application know that it has a dependency on the following NPM packages - Azure IoT Device, Johnny-Five and Particle-IO.
 In Node.js this is done with a _package.json_ file.
 This file provides some basic meta-data about the application, including any dependencies on packages that can be retrieved using NPM (according to [npmjs.com](https://www.npmjs.com) today, NPM stands for Narrating Prophetic Monks...not Node Package Manager like you may have thought).

-1. Create a file in your development directory named __package.json__
+1. Create a file in your development directory named __package.json__ (or edit the one your created previously)
-2. Add the following code to the __package.json__ file (select the tab for the type of board you are using).
+2. Add the following code to the __package.json__ file (select the tab for the type of board you are using)

 <div id="json-tabs">
   <ul>